meerachotai/benchmark_imprinting/README.md

 * `$outdir/per_chrom/scores_log.txt` - stats on the number of trials run per chromosome, including what the final score was (can adjust window accordingly)

 ## Step 2: Simulating reads

-Steps 1 and 2 can be skipped in favor of providing real-data files for mapping and calling imprinting Step 3 onwards.
-However, there are some file name conventions that **must** be followed in order for this to work.
-Please refer the instructions below.

 ### Run file: `simulate_reads.sh`